sara-nl/spiderdocs/source/Pages/about.rst

 on projects with different scope and goals but need to (partly) share read-only data (such as observations or biobank data). :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` offers a place for multiple project teams to collaborate by sharing data sets or tools.
-This workspace is called *scientific catalog* and it is *not* offered by default to a project.
+This workspace is called *scientific catalog* and it is *not* offered by default to a project but can be set up on request.

-The scientific catalog data can be either *open* to everyone on the platform or *private* to selected :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project groups.
+The scientific catalog data can be either *open* to everyone on the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
+Extraction and Redistribution)` platform or *private* to selected :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project groups.

 The scientific catalog has only one (but important) role:

-* *scientific catalog manager*: designated data dissemination :abbr:`SC (scientific catalog)` manager; responsible for populating the catalog and deciding which :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project groups have read access to that catalog.
+* *scientific catalog manager*: responsible for populating the catalog and deciding which :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project groups have read access to that catalog.

 .. _  interoperability-hotspot: